Help: Frequently Asked Questions

 The space I made a listing for is no longer available, what should I do?

 You can choose to unpublish the space at any time.
-This preserves the page (invisibly to the public) so that you can publish it again should it become available again.
+This preserves the page (invisible to the public) so that you can publish it again should it become available again.

 I have a venue outside of the city of Seattle, can I add them to the Spacefinder?

-The Spacefinder Seattle tool is intended to help Seattle artists and Seattle venues.
-Now, sometimes that means helping Seattle artists find venues outside of Seattle, and sometimes it means helping artists from outside Seattle find venues in town.
+The Spacefinder Seattle tool is intended to help Seattle artists and organizations and Seattle venues.
+Now, sometimes that means helping Seattle artists or organizations find venues outside of Seattle, and sometimes it means helping those from outside Seattle find venues in town.
 We do ask that you only create listings for venues in the Puget Sound region (subjectively defined, but please be judicious).

 How do I reply to my messages?